-Turnip is one of the starchy vegetables cultivated in the temperate zone with bulbous tap root and fresh green tops.
+Turnip is one of the starchy vegetables cultivated in the temperate zone with a bulbous taproot and fresh green tops.
 Even though it is available throughout the year, it is tastier during the fall and spring when the turnips are small, tender, and sweet.
 Even though turnips are a nutritious addition to your pregnancy diet, there is some situation that necessitates avoiding turnips during pregnancy.
 Read on.

 Turnips are sufficient in lots of minerals and vitamins, making them a storehouse of essential health benefits.
-Turnips are remarkably rich in vitamin C. 100 grams of turnip contains 27 mg of vitamin C. It is a very good source of dietary fiber and antioxidants.
-It also contains omega 3 acids like ALA (alpha linolenic acid).
+They are remarkably rich in vitamin C. 100 grams of turnip contain 27 mg of vitamin C. Turnips are an excellent source of dietary fiber and antioxidants.
+They also contain omega 3 acids like ALA (alpha-linolenic acid).

 One cup of cooked Turnip green has 203 mg of potassium, 137mg of calcium, 3.5 grams of dietary fiber and 118 mcg of foliage.
 Turnip greens provide 10% of your daily required magnesium.